 Best for: Workout BGM, biker theme

-70s heavy blues rock in the style of Led Zeppelin, 100 BPM, E minor, gritty Les Paul through cranked Marshall riffs, John Bonham-style big-room drums with thick snare, walking bass, soaring wailing male vocal with bluesy melisma, analog tape warmth and vintage tube amp tone
+70s heavy blues rock in the style of Led Zeppelin, 100 BPM, E minor, gritty Les Paul through cranked Marshall riffs, John Bonham-style big-room drums with thick snare, walking bass, soaring wailing male vocal with bluesy melisma, analog tape warmth and vintage tube amp tone, no autotune

 2. Pink Floyd slow progressive rock